 It is possible to omit the overnight at Fort Augustus and walk a longer stage in one day.
 Or it is possible to split the final stage at Blackfold / Dochgarroch.
-There is no accommodation at Blackfold / Dochgarroch, however it is possible to spend an additional night at Drumnadrochit and with a return taxi transfer.
+There is no accommodation at Blackfold / Dochgarroch, however it is possible to spend an additional night at Drumnadrochit, where you can visit Urquhart Castle, and with a return taxi transfer.
 You can see the Fixed Price stages in the table below, with this additional optional stage in brackets.
 You can also choose different types of accommodation, for example bunkhouses or hotels at some stages.
 If you don’t require overnight stays at the start and end of the walk, simply let us know at the time of booking.
 You can also stay an extra night at any point on the route.
+Take a look at our FAQ for more information.
 Explain any changes you require in the Comments section of the Enquiry Form.
 We will recalculate the price of your holiday based on the changes you make and will confirm the price before any payment is requested.
 The final amount you pay may be lower or higher than our Fixed Price, depending on the options you choose.

 |Stages and Distances